Leoujo/vial-calculator/README.md

 ## Summary

-This is a node challenge for the role of full-stack developer at Parcelex.
+This is a challenge for the role of Software Engineer at Vial.

 ## Quick Start